 Foundational knowledge in Kinesiology is built upon lower-level coursework, encompassing introductory KIN core courses designed to delve into fundamental principles and concepts.
 These courses explore various aspects of human movement, exercise science, and health.
 Successfully completing these prerequisite courses not only provides essential understanding but also positions you favorably as you advance throughout your academic journey, preparing to tackle more advanced upper-level courses in later years.

 Curious about what’s covered in any of the core KIN courses listed below?
-Be sure to review our Degree Planning Tools section for more information on the structure, content, objectives, and requirements of a particular course.
+Be sure to review our Course Outlines page for more information on the structure, content, objectives, and requirements of a particular course.
 Course outlines serve as a guide for students to understand what will be covered in the course and what is expected of them in terms of participation and performance.

 Year 1